Penalising the biases in norm regularisation enforces sparsity: Conclusion

 Although these results provide some understanding of minimal norm interpolators, extending them to more general and difficult settings remains open.
 Even if the representational cost might be described in the multivariate case \citep[as done by][without bias penalisation]{ongie2019function}, characterising minimal norm interpolators seems very challenging in that case.
 Characterising minimal norm interpolators, with no free skip connection, also presents a major challenge for future work.

 \begin{ack}The authors thank Gal Vardi, for suggesting the proof of \cref{coro:margin}, through a direct use of \cref{thm:recovery}.
+The authors thank Karolina Drabik and Antoni Puch for identifying a mistake in the original version of \cref{thm:normapp}.
 The authors also thank Claire Boyer, Julien Fageot and Loucas Pillaud-Vivien for very helpful discussions and feedback. \end{ack}